hackclub/hackclub/workshops/sudoku/README.md

   }
 }
 ```
-We are going to be reading each value in each line, so it is a for loop within a for loop.
+We are going to be reading each value in each line, so it is a for-loop within a for-loop.
 This looks much more complicated than it is!
 The horizontal and vertical line integers will be used for spacing.
 Don't worry, it will make sense soon!

-## Checking Each Value
+### Checking Each Value

+Focus on the second for-loop we created.
 ```csharp
 for (int y = 0; y < board[x].Length; y++)
 {